Skip to main content

 What if an employee forgets to check out?

-If an employee forgets to check in or out via the terminal, the employee cannot edit their own start or end time.
+If an employee forgets to check in or out via the terminal, the employee cannot change their start or end time themselves.
 Start and end times for employees using QR code check-in/out are managed exclusively via the terminal.

 The employee’s manager can check the employee out and select the correct end time.
 The manager can also delete a time registration and create a new one with the correct start and end time.
 This can be done from the manager’s mobile app, web, or Outlook app.